Lay the axe to the root

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Are you a scion?
-Do you feel wild, without a place to feel at home or useful?
-I pray this might touch you in the way it did me.🙏 Watch…
+Do you feel sorrowful, disconnected—without a place to feel at home or useful?
+I pray this might show you the way forward.
+Watch…

 https://www.youtube.com/live/2QB6fcwVuws?si=fsEvZU-rkI-BngfD